An Automated Theorem Proving Framework for Information-Theoretic Results: List of Results Provable by the Framework

 \section{List of Results Provable by the Framework}

-The following is a non-exhaustive list of results that can be proved by the PSITIP implementation of the framework \footnote{Source code is available at \href{https://github.com/cheuktingli/psitip}{https://github.com/cheuktingli/psitip}}.
-Some of these results are obtained via the inner bound in \cite{lee2015unified} together with the simplification procedures in this paper.
-In some cases marked with ``{*}'', the framework can automatically derive the inner bound in its simplest form using the graphical representation of the network as input.
-For inner and outer bound results not marked with ``{*}'', the framework can only derive a more complicated bound, and verify that it is at least as good as the known bound (and hence give an automated proof of the known bound).
-See Remark \ref{rem:nit} for converse results marked with ``via 2-letter approximation''.
+The following is a non-exhaustive list of results that can be proved by the PSITIP implementation of the framework.\footnote{Source code is available at \href{https://github.com/cheuktingli/psitip}{https://github.com/cheuktingli/psitip} .
+Jupyter notebooks of the proofs are available at \href{https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/}{https://nbviewer.jupyter.org/github/cheuktingli/psitip/tree/master/examples/} .} Achievability results are obtained via the inner bound in \cite{lee2015unified} together with the simplification procedures in this paper.
+In some cases marked with ``(simplest)'', the framework can automatically derive the inner bound in its simplest form using the graphical representation of the network as input.
+For inner and outer bound results not marked with ``(simplest)'', the framework can only derive a more complicated bound, and verify that it is at least as good as the known bound (and hence give an automated proof of the known bound).